adrihans/Decoding_NER_Biases/docs/index.md

 - The US baby names at the national level.
 - The `Popular Baby Names` dataset made available by the Open Data Website of New York City.
 - The US baby names dataset at the state level.
+- Comparing results for first names of the [huggingface](https://huggingface.co/) team members and of the general population

 With those datasets, we could get a random sentence from the template, and replace `$Occupation`, `$Participant` and `$NOM_PRONOUN` by three random first names from the dataset for each test.
 We could repeat that process *n* times in order to make our results significant.